Dry brushing is a beauty/health technique that has been around for centuries. It originated in Finland and later spread all across Europe.

 Brush using long strokes and avoid random and back-and-forth strokes.

-After dry brushing, take a shower to wash off the dead skin.
+After dry body brushing, take a shower to wash off the dead skin.